MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 You have been asked to create a proof of concept demonstrating how to integrate on-premises Microsoft Entra Domain Services environment with an Microsoft Entra tenant.
 Specifically, you want to:

 - Implement a single-domain Microsoft Entra Domain Services forest by deploying an Azure VM hosting an Microsoft Entra Domain Services domain controller
-- Create and configure an Azure AD tenant
+- Create and configure an Microsoft Entra tenant
 - Synchronize the Microsoft Entra Domain Services forest with the Microsoft Entra tenant

 > For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.